Image

 Dorothy was a long time member of Trinity Lutheran Church.
 She loved taking long walks and gardening, especially tomatoes.
 Dorothy worked as a cook for Saline Area Schools for over 25 years.
 In accordance with family wishes, cremation will occur and a private family burial will be held at a later date.
 Memorial contributions in Dorothy’s honor may be made to Trinity Lutheran Church.
 To sign Dorothy’s guestbook or to leave a memory, please visit www.rbfhsaline.com

-Sunny, with a high of 91 and low of 61 degrees.
-Mist in the morning, sunny in the afternoon, clear overnight.
+Sunny, with a high of 57 and low of 31 degrees.
+Sunny during the morning, cloudy for the afternoon and evening, clear overnight.